vinisalazar/neocrawler/README.md

 ### Neocrawler

 This is a repository to crawl the [Bacterio webpage](http://www.bacterio.net/) using [Scrapy](https://scrapy.org).
-I wanted (and was able to!) to extract all 16S rRNA entries associated with a taxonomy.
+The goal is to extract all 16S rRNA entries associated with a taxonomy.

 Also, this is my attempt at learning some web crawling.